Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``updateStudyTime()``
-    Updates the displayed study time based on the input value.
+    Updates the displayed study time based on the input value

     .. code-block:: javascript